aleph2c/miros/docs/_sources/examples.rst.txt

 `outer` state.
 The `outer` state knows what to do with the `WaitComplete` signal, it must transition to the `middle` state.
 This is what is meant by behavioral inheritance.
-All of the child states of the `outer` state will all behave the same to the `WaitComplete` event, they inherit the behavior of the `outer` state.
+All of the child states of the `outer` state will all behave the same as `outer` state does the `WaitComplete` event, they inherit the behavior of the `outer` state.
 Now lets get back to the story.
 The middle state has an `init` signal, the big black dot, which requires a transition to the `inner` state, so it does this.
 Ultimately the statechart rests in the `inner` state just in time for the active object thread to send the next event at it, the event containing the `ResetChart` signal.

 The `trace` output summarizes the last paragraph as: